algorand/pyteal/docs/state.rst

 To create a box, use :any:`App.box_create`, or :any:`App.box_put` method.

-:any:`App.box_create` makes a box with a specified name and byte length.
-The first argument is the box name, and the second argument is the byte size to be allocated.
+For :any:`App.box_create`, the first argument is the box name, and the second argument is the byte size to be allocated.

+:any:`App.box_create` creates a new box with the specified name and byte length.
+New boxes will contain a byte string of all zeros.
+Performing this operation on a box that already exists will not change its contents.

+If successful, :any:`App.box_create` will return :code:`0` if the box already existed, otherwise it will return :code:`1`.
+A failure will occur if you attempt to create a box that already exists with a different size.

 For example:

 .. code-block:: python

-    # Allocate a box called "BoxA" of byte size 100
+    # Allocate a box called "BoxA" of byte size 100 and ignore the return value
-    App.box_create(Bytes("BoxA"), Int(100))
+    Pop(App.box_create(Bytes("BoxA"), Int(100)))

-    # Allocate a box called "BoxB" of byte size 90
+    # Allocate a box called "BoxB" of byte size 90, asserting that it didn't exist before.
-    App.box_create(Bytes("BoxB"), Int(90)
+    Assert(App.box_create(Bytes("BoxB"), Int(90))

 For :any:`App.box_put`, the first argument is the box name to create or to write to, and the second argument is the bytes to write.

 .. note::

-   If the box exists, then :any:`App.box_put` will write the contents to the box (fails when the replacement length is **not identical** to the box's byte size);
+   If the box exists, then :any:`App.box_put` will write the contents to the box (fails when the content length is **not identical** to the existing box's byte size);
    otherwise, it will create a box containing exactly the same input bytes.

 .. code-block:: python

     # create a 42 bytes length box called `poemLine` with content
     App.box_put(Bytes("poemLine"), Bytes("Of that colossal wreck, boundless and bare"))

     # write to box `poemLine` with new value
     App.box_put(Bytes("poemLine"), Bytes("The lone and level sands stretch far away."))